praise-crypto/praise-crypto/README.md

 - 👋 Hi, I’m @praise-crypto
-- 👀 I’m interested in blockchain
+- 👀 I’m interested in DATA
-- 🌱 I’m currently learning solidity and blockchain
+- 🌱 I’m currently learning Data Analytics and business Analysis.
-- 💞️ I’m looking to collaborate on ecosystems
+- 💞️ I’m looking to work on data based projects
-- 📫 How to reach me Dm hete
+- 📫 How to reach me Dm here
 - 😄 Pronouns: ...
-- ⚡ Fun fact:i make wonders
+- ⚡ Fun fact:i make wonders with data

 <!---
 praise-crypto/praise-crypto is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.